Electronic Caribbean: Alternative Latin Pop Artists to Watch

 Reyna Tropical

 Reyna Tropical is the newest on the scene.
 It’s a Mexican duo based in the United States, made up of Fabi Reyna and Nectali Díaz, who met in 2017 at the Red Bull Music Academy, during a festival in Tennessee.
 They immediately realized that they shared many things and didn’t hesitate to take advantage of that moment to record a session.
 Then they returned home, each on their own, she in Portland and he in Los Angeles.
 They kept recording, every time someone traveled, until completing their self-titled debut EP, released in early 2018.
-“The first time we really met was playing in front of 2,000 people,” says Reyna, referring to the first time they lived together as a band, on tour opening for Bomba Estéreo.
+“The first time we really met was playing in front of 2,000 people,” says Reyna, referring to the first time they toured as a band, opening for Bomba Estéreo.

 Reyna Tropical’s formula is pure chemistry.
 Nectalí – better known by his DJ and producer alias, Sumohair – is an explorer of rhythms, from the African diaspora to the Caribbean expansion, from highlife to electronic champeta.
 Fabi sings like a bird surrounded by nature, venturing into beautiful melodic mantras, while as a guitarist she’s often inspired by Amazonian cumbia.
 In mid-2019 they released their second EP Sol y Lluvia, driven by magnetic songs like“Como Fuego”.
 Last year they released the single “Encerrada”, in collaboration with their Mexican-American peers from Y La Bamba.